On Generalizations of Some Distance Based Classifiers for HDLSS Data: Further Generalization Using Groups of Variables

 Similar to the constants $\tilde{\xi}_d(j,j^\prime)$ and $\tilde{\tau}_d(j,j^\prime)$, both $\tilde{\xi}_b(j,j^\prime)$ and $\tilde{\tau}_b(j,j^\prime)$ are measures of separability between $\mathbf{F}_j$ and $\mathbf{F}_{j^\prime}$ for $1 \leq j,j^{\prime} \leq J$.
 While $\tilde{\tau}_b(j,j^\prime)$ is non-negative by definition, the same is true for $\tilde{\xi}_b(j,j^\prime)$ if $\phi$ is concave.
 Moreover, under conditions similar to Lemma~\ref{thirdlemma}, both $\tilde{\xi}_d(j,j^\prime)$ and $\tilde{\tau}_d(j,j^\prime)$ are strictly positive whenever $\mathbf F_j$ and $\mathbf F_{j^\prime}$ have different group distributions (i.e., $\mathbf F_{j,i} \ne \mathbf F_{j^\prime,i}$ for some $1 \le i \le b$).
 This is shown in the following lemma.

-\begin{lem} Let $\gamma$ have non-constant completely monotone derivative on $\mathbb{R}^+$.
+\begin{lem} Let $\gamma$ have non-constant, completely monotone derivative on $\mathbb{R}^+$.
 Then, the following results hold. \\ (a) If $\phi$ is concave, then $\tilde{\xi}_b(j,j^\prime)\geq 0$ for all $1 \leq j,j^\prime \leq J$.
 Moreover, $\tilde{\xi}_b(j,j^\prime)=0$ if and only if $\mathbf{F}_{j,i}=\mathbf{F}_{j^\prime,i}$ for all $1 \leq i \leq b$.\\ (b) If $\phi$ is one-to-one, then $\tilde{\tau}_b(j,j^\prime) = 0$ if and only if $\mathbf{F}_{j,i}=\mathbf{F}_{j^\prime,i}$ for all $1 \leq i \leq b$. \end{lem}

 To derive HDLSS asymptotic results, we require the competing populations to be asymptotically separable.
-So, we assume the following:

-This assumption ensures that the separation among populations is asymptotically not negligible.
-This also ensures that a similar condition holds for $\tilde{\tau}_b(j,j^\prime)$ (see Lemma \ref{xi_implies_phi} in the Appendix).
+So, we assume the following: \begin{itemize} \item[] $(A7) \text{ for every }1\leq j\neq j^\prime\leq J,~ \liminf\limits_{b\to\infty} \tilde{\xi}_b(j,j^\prime)>0$. \end{itemize} This assumption ensures that separation induced by the blocks is asymptotically non-negligible.
+It further implies that a similar condition holds for $\tilde{\tau}_b(j,j^\prime)$ (see Lemma \ref{xi_implies_phi} in Appendix \ref{AppendixA}).
 Following our discussion preceding Lemma \ref{fourthlemma}, assumption $(A7)$ is a generalization of assumption $(A3)$ because if we have difference in the marginal distributions, then the joint distributions are bound to be different.
 But, the converse is clearly not true.
 In other words, if two distributions $\mathbf{F}_j$ and $\mathbf{F}_{j^\prime}$ are not separable in terms of $\tilde{\xi}_b$ (respectively, $\tilde{\tau}_b$), then they are not separable in terms of $\tilde{\xi}_d$ (respectively, $\tilde{\tau}_d$).
-The following theorem shows the high-dimensional behavior of ggSAVG and NN-ggMADD classifiers under assumption $(A7)$.
+The following theorem shows the high-dimensional behavior of the bgSAVG and NN-bgMADD classifiers under assumption $(A7)$.

 \begin{thm} Define $n_0=\min\{n_1,\ldots,n_J\}$.
-If assumptions {\textrm (A4)--(A7)} are satisfied, then\\ (a) for $n_0 \geq 2$, the misclassification probability of the ggSAVG classifier converges to zero as $b\to \infty$,\\ (b) for any $k \le n_0$, the misclassification probability of $k$-NN classifier based on ggMADD converges to zero as $b\to \infty$. \end{thm}
+If assumptions {\textrm (A4)--(A7)} are satisfied, then\\ (a) for $n_0 \geq 2$, the misclassification probability of the bgSAVG classifier converges to zero as $b\to \infty$,\\ (b) for any $k \le n_0$, the misclassification probability of the $k$-NN classifier based on bgMADD converges to zero as $b\to \infty$. \end{thm}